skip to main content

 Why you should trust us

-To evaluate T-Mobile as part of our T-Mobile home internet review, we analyzed T-Mobile’s pricing, availability, and reliability among online customers.
+To evaluate T-Mobile as part of our T-Mobile 5G Home Internet review, we analyzed T-Mobile’s pricing, availability, and reliability among online customers.
 We also conducted original research by talking to real T-Mobile customers and evaluating data from sources including speed test data from our partners at HighSpeedInternet.com and CableTV.com’s annual Internet Customer Satisfaction Survey.
+Finally, we subscribed to T-Mobile 5G Home Internet for two weeks at our home to personally see how it performed under real-world conditions.

 For more information on our methodology, check out our How We Rank page.